Tuesday, December 3, 2024

 Marinette

 This Lwa was a cruel and vicious Loa who was raised to be a Lwa after her death.
-She is also called “Marinette Bwa Chech” (Marinette of the dry arms) or “Marinette pied Cheche” (Marinette of the Dry Feet).
+She is also the “Marinette Bwa Chech” (Marinette of the dry arms) or “Marinette pied Cheche” (Marinette of the Dry Feet).
 Both of these titles suggest that she is skeletal in form.
-She is represented by the screech owl and is thought to be the protector of Werewolves.
+She is symbolic of the screech owl and is the protector of Werewolves.

 Met Kalfu

 He, like Papa Legba, is a master of the crossroads.
-He often appears as a red-skinned youth, and favors rum infused with gunpowder.
-Met Kalfu has the power to grant or deny access to all spirits, and is often seen as allowing the crossing of malignant beings.
+He often appears as a red-skinned youth and favors rum infused with gunpowder.
+Met Kalfu has the power to grant or deny access to all spirits and often allows the crossing of malignant beings.

 See Also: